-- axial failure of a column
+- loss of gravity load capacity of a column

 - loss of support for precast floors, stairs, or cladding panels, and

 - failure of slab-column joints.

 - Condition C:

 Diaphragm failure leading to global instability and loss of lateral load paths between the horizontal and vertical elements of the lateral load resisting system.